About the documentary:

-Jessica Walsh (Producer/Writer) is the co-owner of Great Lakes Media production company.
+Jessica Walsh (Producer) is the co-owner of Great Lakes Media production company.
 Jessica produces, films and edits a wide range of videos and productions for GLM, from live sports to commercials.
-Her career began in journalism with eight years as an editor and journalist for The Enterprise newspaper, established in 1887.
-When The Enterprise came under new ownership, Jessica served as the assistant managing editor of Voyager Media and the company’s nine weekly publications serving the Chicagoland suburbs.
-Jessica has won 5 journalism awards from the Illinois College Press Association, as well as two awards from the Illinois Press Association.
+Her career began in journalism with eight years as an editor and journalist for The Enterprise newspaper.
+When The Enterprise came under new ownership, Jessica served as the assistant managing editor of Voyager Media and its nine weekly publications serving the Chicagoland suburbs.
+Jessica has won multiple journalism awards from the Illinois Press Association and Illinois College Press Association.

 Why make this documentary?